History of Gorillaz in Timeline

 January 2025: Release of Nostalgiaz video

-On January 29, 2025, Gorillaz released a video titled Nostalgiaz to celebrate their 25th anniversary, featuring clips from their music videos set to "Pirate's Progress" from Plastic Beach.
+On January 29, 2025, to celebrate their 25th anniversary, Gorillaz released a video titled Nostalgiaz, featuring clips from their music videos set to "Pirate's Progress" from Plastic Beach.

 On August 8, 2025, Gorillaz launched an exhibition at London's Copper Box called "House of Kong", which ran until September 3.
-This included a set of daily live performances where they performed their first three albums and a fourth "mystery" show.
+On August 26, 2025, the band were added to the video game Fortnite Festival as part of the game's tenth season.

-On September 11, 2025, Gorillaz officially announced their ninth album The Mountain with a release date of February 27, 2026.
-Its lead single, "The Happy Dictator", featuring Sparks, was released concurrently with the announcement.
+On September 11, 2025, Gorillaz officially announced their ninth album, The Mountain, with a release date of February 27, 2026.
+The lead single, "The Happy Dictator", featuring Sparks, was released concurrently with the announcement.

 Loading Video...